EggOrg/EggySharpUtils/README.md

 Switch parser for console applications.

 ## MCUtils-Lib
 Minecraft library for c#, to recieve player and server information.
+This also supports getting images of players from 2 sources (Crafatar, Minotar).

 <div align="center">